tytydraco/yessleep/out/When_I_was_thirteen_years_old_my_friends_and_I_solved_mysteries_The_Strings_murders_case_still_haunts_me.md

 “From your mother,” May added softly.
 She squeezed my hand.
 “Your Mom will kill us before they do.”

-“We’ve going to fucking die,” Noah said in a sing-song.
+“We’re going to fucking die,” Noah said in a sing-song.
 “And I'm not even sixteen.”

 He was right.